a bison appears against a snowy backdrop in yellowstone national park

 The Right Lens and Camera Settings

 The lens is the easy part, as you really just need a telephoto lens that gives you the reach you need.
-Something like a 300, 400, or 500mm usually does the trick.
+Something like a 300, 400 or 500mm usually does the trick.
 If you have a lens that gives you a “fast” aperture, like an f/4 or f/2.8, which can also give you the reach you need, this is certainly preferred.

-However, if you don’t have a special lens like the venerable 300mm f/2.8 or 400mm f/4 (pretty rare to have, and usually at a professional price point) then set your aperture at the lowest f/number it can go, which usually is something like f/5.6 or f/7.1.
-This will produce a similar effect, but with less blur than a lower f/number.
+However, if you don’t have a special lens like the venerable 300mm f/2.8 or 400mm f/4 (pretty rare to have, and usually at a professional price point), then set your aperture at the lowest f/number it can go, which usually is something like f/5.6 or f/7.1.
+This will produce a similar effect but with less blur than a lower f/number.

-Shutter speed and ISO will largely depend on the conditions…whether the bison is moving, whether this is early morning or late evening, etc. However, usually bison are quite slow, so a 1/250 or 1/400 shutter speed can be plenty.
+Shutter speed and ISO will largely depend on the conditions—whether the bison is moving, whether this is early morning or late evening, etc. However, bison are usually quite slow, so a 1/250 or 1/400 shutter speed can be plenty.

 This is one of the most important steps to the photo, so we’ll cover this in its own section next.